asomsiko/python-security-tutorial/doc/serialization.md

     print(data)
 ```

-TODO: Loading array of objects
+TODO: Explain that loading array of objects is not safe and repeat strict
+permission or crypto verification reuirements

 ## Yaml

+TODO: general introduction to yaml

+TODO: basic types

+TODO: advanced python types

 yaml.load is as powerfull as pickle.
 Use yaml.safe_load when loading yaml files.
 yaml can construct arbitray python objects and yaml.safe_load limits this to